Ponnalagi Amman Temple - sivagangai

 The legend has it that.
 Many centuries ago, people of Siruvayal spent their day in the farm lands doing agriculture.
 Once they were digging the ground for harvest and was shocked to find blood bleeding from the ground.
 Later they found that their axe had hit the statue of Amman under the ground.
 In order to seek penalty from the Goddess they built a temple for Amman and worshipped her as their guardian Angel.

-Festivals at Ponnalagi Amman Temple:
+Festivals of Ponnalagi Amman Temple

 Like all other Amman temples Tuesdays and Fridays are auspicious, Punguni uthram, Navarathiri and Car festival are also celebrated in a grand manner.

-This temple is located at Siruvayal, Sivagangai district.
+Bus: This temple is located at Siruvayal, Sivagangai district.
 Buses are available from Madurai and Trichy to Sivagangai.

-Nearby railway station is at Madurai.
+Train: Nearby railway station is at Madurai.